dictionaria/pydictionaria/docs/intro-git.md

 [github]: https://github.com
 [bitbucket]: https://bitbucket.org

-Note that remote `git` repositories do not need to by open to the public.
+Note that remote `git` repositories do not need to be open to the public.
 For instance, while the Python code behind Dictionaria is [out in the open][pydictionaria] under a [free software license][apache2], the repository with all the unpublished data can only be accessed by project members.